 - Get high.

-Ritalin is often referred to as a “smart drug” and abused for its reputation of improving school performance, even though such use of methylphenidate remains a highly debated topic (Frati et al., 2015)
+Ritalin is often referred to as a “smart drug” or “study drug.”
+It is abused for its reputation of improving school performance, even though such use of methylphenidate remains a highly debated topic (Frati et al., 2015).

 When users take Ritalin in ways other than those prescribed, they can experience a “high” that is not felt when the drug is taken as indicated.
-For example, when snorted, the effects of Ritalin can mimic those of cocaine, producing a feeling of euphoria.
+For example, when it is snorted, the effects of Ritalin can mimic those of cocaine, producing feelings of euphoria.
 In fact, the pattern of abuse for Ritalin addicts is often very similar to that of cocaine addicts.
-Taken intravenously, effects of the drug have a significant spike, which can lead quickly to a pattern of dependency and addiction.
+When Ritalin is taken intravenously, the effects of the drug intensify significantly, which can lead quickly to a pattern of dependency and addiction.

-When you suspect that you or someone you know may have a problem with Ritalin addiction, you need to understand the signs of abuse and watch for them.
-The signs and symptoms of Ritalin abuse include the following:
+When you suspect that you or someone you know may be suffering with Ritalin addiction, you need to understand the signs of abuse and watch out for them.
+Signs and symptoms of Ritalin abuse include the following:

 - Reduced appetite and weight loss.